intentframe/intentframe/docs/threat-model.md

 # IntentFrame Threat Model

-IntentFrame is a runtime control boundary for AI-decided actions.
+IntentFrame is a **runtime security control plane for AI-decided actions**.
+The effect of that control plane is that it automates the human oversight you would otherwise perform manually — reading every action, applying judgment, clicking approve or reject.
+This document describes the security side of that system: what it defends against and what it does not.

 It does not claim the agent LLM is safe, unjailbreakable, or aligned.
 It assumes the agent may already be confused, compromised, prompt-injected, or hallucinating, and asks a narrower question:

 > Before this agent action touches the user's world, does it pass policy, deterministic gates, semantic review, and executor constraints?

-The system is best understood as post-compromise containment for agent actions, not prompt-injection prevention for the agent.
+The system is best understood as **post-compromise containment for agent actions**, not prompt-injection prevention for the agent.
+The oversight framing is the *effect*; the containment framing is the *mechanism*.

 ---